karthick6891/MobiFast/README.md

 MobiFast is a configurable mobile web application which will accelerate mobile web development and hybrid apps development

-MobiFast is in development phase.
-Looking forward to collaborators in  iOS platform.
+MobiFast is in initial planning phase.